 Our aim is to have you drinking fluid and food as soon as possible after the surgery.
-We generally try to avoid fruit juices for the first day as these sweet & acidic drinks can make you vomit.
-Powerade is a sugar & salt drink - this can be used up to two hours before surgery, and when you are alert after surgery.
+We generally try to avoid fruit juices for the first day as sweet acidic drinks can make you vomit..
 If you feel sick tell the nursing staff.
 It is easier to control nausea early, rather than allowing vomiting.